jon-harper/OmniBox/docs/assembly_v2/mcu.md

 <figure markdown>
   [![illustration][mcu3]][mcu3]
   <figcaption>3.
 Set the MCU tray on the pillars in the case.
-Ideally, the MCU power connectors should orient to the back of the case or to the side.</figcaption>
+Ideally, the board's power connectors should orient to the back of the case or to the side.</figcaption>
 </figure>

 <figure markdown>